nextuav/docs/docs/next-cc/tamper-protection/hardware.md

 NextCC provides a hardware tamper protection module that drone manufacturers can use to monitor if their drone has been tampered with or not.
 If a tamper is detected, then the NextCC can stop the drone from arming.

-To keep things development friendly, drone manufacturers can disable this feature while they are are developing and testing the drone.
+To keep things development friendly, drone manufacturers can disable this feature while they are developing and testing the drone.
 They can enable it when they need to give the drone to their clients.

 ## Setup

-- Connect the tamper proof module to the **P5** port.
+- Connect the tamper proof module to the **P5** port of the NextCC.
 - Connect one or more triggers modules in parallel to the S1 and S2 ports marked on the tamper proof module.
-- Place the triggers on different places in your drone where it can be opened.
+- Place the triggers on different places in your drone where you want to avoid user access.

 ![Module](./img/hardware-setup.png)